DeadMansChest/DMCWO/README.md

 Nab Wilko's "BLT" LUA Hook if you haven't from here: http://paydaymods.com/download/

 2. Download the Repo contents as a zip and extract into your Payday 2 directory
   * Be sure to dl the correct branch!
-(This is the BLT hook branch)

 3. Run game, check log for errors.
 Report errors to me (id/qt_314) if there are any